medic/cht-core/README.md

 The Core Framework addresses complexities like health system roles and reporting hierarchies, and its features are flexible enough to support a range of health programs and local care provider workflows.

 Mobile and web applications built with the Core Framework support a team-based approach to healthcare delivery and management.
-Health workers can use SMS messages or mobile applications to submit health data that can then be viewed, filtered, verified, and exported using a web application.
-They are fully responsive with a mobile-first design, and support localization using any written language.
+Health workers can use SMS messages or mobile applications to submit health data that can then be viewed and exported using a web application.
+These web applications are fully responsive with a mobile-first design, and support localization using any written language.
 They can be installed locally or in the cloud by setting up the individual components or as a Docker container.

-Currently, we functionally support the latest versions of Chrome, Chrome for Android and Firefox.
+Currently, the latest versions of Chrome, Chrome for Android and Firefox are functionally supported.
 We do not support Safari (unreliable implementations of necessary web APIs) and the generic android browser (unreliable implementations in general).
 Our webapp code, which includes any code written as configuration, is still ES5.
 Our exact support matrix (including older app versions) can be found [in our docs](https://github.com/medic/medic-docs/blob/master/installation/supported-software.md).

 For more information about Medic Mobile's architecture and how the pieces fit together, see [Architecture Overview](https://github.com/medic/medic-docs/blob/master/development/architecture.md).
 For more information about the format of docs in the database, see [Database Schema](https://github.com/medic/medic-docs/blob/master/development/db-schema.md).